imgigi03/Telephone-book/README.md

 - Develop an application for managing contacts (add, remove, edit, search).
 - Apply object-oriented design principles.
 - Document the code and validate its functionality through test cases.
+- Provide an executable `.jar` file for easy use of the phonebook application.

 ## 🛠️ Development Stages